How PG (The Procter & Gamble Company) Makes Money in 2025: A Deep-Dive With Income Statement

 Explore diverse stock ideas covering technology, healthcare, and commodities sectors.
 Our insights are crafted to help investors spot opportunities in undervalued growth stocks, enhancing potential returns.
 Visit us to see evaluations and in-depth market research.

-Understanding how a consumer staples giant like PG (Procter & Gamble) makes money is essential for investors and anyone interested in the business of household and personal care products.
-In this post, we break down PG's quarterly income statement (Q3 2025) using a Sankey chart to visualize the financial flows โ what comes in, where it goes, and what's left as profit.
+Understanding how a consumer staples giant like Procter & Gamble (PG) makes money is essential for investors and anyone interested in the business of household and personal care products.
+In this post, we break down Procter & Gamble's quarterly income statement (Q3 2025) using a Sankey chart to visualize the financial flows — what comes in, where it goes, and what's left as profit.

-Procter & Gamble (PG) operates as a global leader in branded consumer packaged goods, offering a wide portfolio of products across fabric care, home care, baby care, feminine care, family care, beauty, and health care.
-Revenue comes primarily from the sale of everyday household and personal care products under iconic brands such as Tide, Pampers, Gillette, and Oral-B. The company organizes its business into five main segments: Fabric & Home Care, Baby, Feminine & Family Care, Beauty, Health Care, and Other.
+Procter & Gamble operates as a global leader in branded consumer packaged goods, offering a broad portfolio of household, health, and personal care products.
+Revenue comes primarily from the sale of everyday essentials such as detergents, shampoos, diapers, and oral care products, marketed under iconic brands like Tide, Pampers, Gillette, and Crest.
+The company’s business is organized into segments including Beauty, Grooming, Health Care, Fabric & Home Care, and Baby, Feminine & Family Care, each contributing to its diversified revenue base.

 Revenue Breakdown